mrieker/pipan8l/readme.txt

 To power it from the PDP, install the jumper on the right end of the PCB.
 I use the USB power so I can turn the PDP off and the RasPI will not need rebooting.

+BE SURE TO USE 1.4mm THICK PCB STOCK.
+1.6mm WON'T FIT.
+The Digital spec says board thickness of their modules is 0.056", which is a hair thicker than 1.4mm.
+Even at 1.4mm, it takes a little gentle tapping to get it plugged in, so maybe 1.2mm might be better.
+But even Digital's modules can be tough to insert.

 - - - - - - - - - - - - -

 ./pipan8l runs the test program.
 (You can type ./pip then press tab).